Railway Stations & Public Houses

 Brighton main line (TQ356781) retains the name of Bricklayers

 Arms Junction.
-Bricklayers Arms station undoubtedly took its name
+Bricklayers Arms station took its name from a pub

 - Bridge Tavern